WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 Passing policies
 ============================

-When passing a container from WL to a C++ library you have to choose one of the 4 available passing modes:
+When passing a container from Wolfram Language to a C++ library, one of 4 passing modes must be chosen:

 * Automatic
 * Constant
 * Manual
 * Shared

-With exception of DataStore, which cannot be Shared.
+With the exception of DataStore, which cannot be Shared.

 All of the above are described in the `LibraryLink documentation <https://reference.wolfram.com/language/LibraryLink/tutorial/InteractionWithWolframLanguage.html#97446640>`_.

-In plain *LibraryLink*, the choice you make is reflected only in the WL code where you call `LibraryFunctionLoad` and specify the list of parameters for the library function.
+In plain *LibraryLink*, the choice you make is reflected only in the Wolfram Language code where `LibraryFunctionLoad` specifies the list of parameters for the library function.
 There is no way to query the WolframLibraryData or MArgument about the passing modes of function arguments from within C++ code.
-Therefore, the programmer must remember the passing mode for each argument and then ensure the correct action is taken (releasing/not releasing memory depending on the combination of passing mode and whether the container has been returned from the library function as result to WL).
+Therefore, the programmer must remember the passing mode for each argument and then ensure the correct action is taken (releasing/not releasing memory depending on the combination of passing mode and whether the container has been returned from the library function as result to Wolfram Language).
 This design is far from perfect because manual resource management often leads to bugs and leaks.

-As a remedy for this flaw of *LibraryLink*, LLU encodes the passing mode in a form of template parameter for each container wrapper.
+As a remedy for this flaw in *LibraryLink*, LLU encodes the passing mode in a form of template parameter for each container wrapper.
 It makes sense because passing mode is known at compile time and cannot be changed throughout the life of container.